break-through-cancer/reSCRP/docs/authentication.md

 When authentication is enabled:
 - Users must sign in with Azure AD to access the application
 - Login/logout links appear in the navigation
-- User sessions are managed with secure cookies
+- User sessions are managed with secure, httpOnly cookies
+- Authentication state is stored in cookies (not server-side sessions)

 ## Azure AD Application Registration